Richard Pierpoint: Pierpoint's Settlement

 In 1794 Pierpont signed the Petition of Free Negroes to Lieutenant Governor John Graves Simcoe requesting that freed Blacks who had served as soldiers be given land grants adjacent to each other so that the former comrades could help each other with land clearing as many lacked the large families necessary to clear the land on their own.
 The Petition was read by the Executive Council of Upper Canada Government on July 8, 1794, and dismissed.
-Pierpoint subsequently abandoned or sold his grant and supported himself as a labourer.
+Pierpoint subsequently abandoned or sold his grant and supported himself as a laborer.

 The War of 1812

 Following the outbreak of the War of 1812, Pierpoint proposed to organize a Corps of Men of Colour on the Niagara frontier.
 His offer was refused, but a small Black corps was raised locally by a white officer, Jordan tavern-owner Robert Runchey.
 Pierpoint volunteered immediately for Captain Runchey's Company of Coloured Men even though he was in his sixties.
-The corps served with distinction at the Battle of Queenston Heights, the siege of Fort George and the Battle of Lundy's Lane as well as other engagements.
+The corps served with distinction at the Battle of Queenston Heights, the siege of Fort George, and the Battle of Lundy's Lane as well as other engagements.
 They were also instrumental in the construction of Fort Mississauga.
-For the remainder of the war the corps was used for labour and garrison duty.
+The corps was used for labor and garrison duty for the remainder of the war.

 Petition

-Pierpoint's unit was honourably disbanded in 1815.
-As a veteran, Pierpoint was entitled to a 100-acre grant of old growth forest.
-In his late 70s, in 1821 Pierpoint petitioned Lieutenant Governor Maitland for passage back to his homeland in Senegal instead of the land grant.
+Pierpoint's unit was honorably disbanded in 1815.
+As a veteran, Pierpoint was entitled to a 100-acre grant of old-growth forest.
+In his late 70s, in 1821, Pierpoint petitioned Lieutenant Governor Maitland for passage back to his homeland in Senegal instead of the land grant.
 A certificate from the Adjutant General Nathaniel Coffin was attached.

 The Petition of Richard Pierpoint, now of the Town of Niagara, a Man of Colour, a native of Africa, and an inhabitant of this Province since the year 1780.